 An enormous number of documents, tons of paper, and hundreds of returned claims—that’s how the healthcare industry looked before introducing electronic data interchange (EDI).
 Using EDI in healthcare helps medical organizations secure data exchanges, provides a quicker turnaround of information, and eliminates claim processing delays.
 All this makes EDI implementation a crucial part of delivering a high quality of care.

-Whether you develop new healthcare software or have an EDI solution, but it doesn’t work properly—this article will help you discover:
+Whether you develop new healthcare solution or have an EDI software, but it doesn’t work properly—this article will help you discover:

 What EDI is and how medical organizations use it

 The benefits of healthcare electronic data interchange

 How to integrate EDI into a healthcare software system